Jiangwen-Dong/idea-graph/README.md

 - Single-model graph reasoning: `graph-of-thought`
 - External upstream wrappers: `ai-researcher`, `scipip`, `virsci`

-The three local workflow variants are benchmark-facing local implementations that follow the high-level workflow shape of the named systems.
-They are not claims of exact upstream reproduction.

 ## OpenAI-Compatible Backend

 Start from the public example config: